CleberPeter/iOTA/README.md

 ## Topology

-This framework uses a centralized approach for the storage of update files where the update procedure can be initiated either by the server, PUSH approach, or initiated by the device, PULL strategy.
+This framework uses a centralized approach for the storage of update files where the update procedure can be initiated either by the server, PUSH approach, or initiated by the device, PULL approach.

 The hybrid strategy for disseminating the update is made possible through an MQTT broker which retains all files necessary for the update.
 A manifest file present in a Broker topic tells the device whether an update exists or not, as well as the parameters required to perform the update.